Agent Carter season 1: Casting

 The main cast for the season includes Hayley Atwell as Peggy Carter, reprising her role from the film series, James D'Arcy as Edwin Jarvis, Chad Michael Murray as Jack Thompson, Enver Gjokaj as Daniel Sousa, and Shea Whigham as Roger Dooley.

 In March 2014, Markus and McFeely stated that Howard Stark would be a recurring character, contingent on Dominic Cooper's involvement.
 In June 2014, Atwell confirmed that Cooper would be involved with the series.
 Kyle Bornheimer, Ralph Brown, Meagen Fay, Lyndsy Fonseca, and Bridget Regan also recur as Ray Krzeminski, Johann Fennhoff, Miriam Fry, Angie Martinelli, and Dottie Underwood, respectively, throughout the series.

 In November 2014, it was announced that Costa Ronin would portray a younger version of Anton Vanko, who was portrayed in Iron Man 2 by Yevgeni Lazarev.
 Chris Evans appears as Steve Rogers / Captain America via archive footage from The First Avenger.
-Neal McDonough and Toby Jones also reprise their roles of Timothy "Dum Dum" Dugan and Arnim Zola from previous MCU films, One-Shots, and/or television series during the season.
+Neal McDonough and Toby Jones also reprise their roles of Timothy "Dum Dum" Dugan and Arnim Zola from previous MCU films, One-Shots, and television series during the season.

 Filming

-Filming began in Los Angeles around late September / early October 2014, with the working title Nylon, and was completed on January 20, 2015.
-Filming locations included Los Angeles City Hall, Griffith Park, Royce Canyon, the marina in San Pedro, and the Port of Los Angeles.
+Filming began in Los Angeles around late September – early October 2014, with the working title Nylon, and was completed on January 20, 2015.
+Filming occurred at "every back lot" in Los Angeles, including Universal Studios Lot, Paramount, and Warner Bros.
+Studios Burbank, with location filming occurring at Los Angeles City Hall, Griffith Park, Royce Canyon, the marina in San Pedro, and the Port of Los Angeles.

 Cinematographer Gabriel Beristain, returning from the One-Shot, used a combination of modern digital technology and traditional analog techniques to replicate the feel of classic films that are set in the 1940s, but to also have the convenience and consistency of modern technology.
-Beristain uses the Arri Alexa digital camera, along with Leica Lenses and silk-stocking diffusion nets, the latter on which he recalled "I had last used in the 1980s in England on videos and commercials.
+Beristain uses the Arri Alexa digital camera, along with Leica lenses and silk-stocking diffusion nets, the latter on which he recalled "I had last used in the 1980s in England on videos and commercials.
 I remembered that they were fantastic.
 In combination with the Leica lenses, the look is very classic, very much like a 1940s film.
 When I saw it, I said, 'This is absolutely Marvel,' and [D'Esposito] agreed."
 For the series' lighting, Beristain again mixed modern and traditional, using LED fixtures to recreate classic Hollywood lighting.
 He called his lighting of Atwell "an homage to the great cinematographers who lit Lauren Bacall and Grace Kelly."